flokoe/bash-hackers-wiki/docs/syntax/expansion/intro.md

 ## Overview

 Saw a possible expansion syntax but don\'t know what it is?
-Here\'s a small list.
+Here's a small list.

 -   [Parameter expansion](../../syntax/pe.md) (it has its own [overview